Sirnagen CosmeRNA for Hair Loss: Releasing in 2023

 I am not a big believer in cosmetics, but this latest interview with siRNAgen CEO June Park is encouraging.
 She comes across as very intelligent and sincere.
 Note that in Bioneer’s September 2021 presentation, they describe CosmeRNA as a game changer hair loss treatment.
 It will have no side effect issues such as those seen with Finasteride (Propecia).

-168 thoughts on “Sirnagen CosmeRNA for Hair Loss: Releasing in 2023”
+265 thoughts on “Sirnagen CosmeRNA for Hair Loss: Released in May 2023”

 1. Thats very interesting Admin, thanks for the write up!
 What I don’t understand, and maybe someone could clarify this for me.
 If it’s an Anti Androgen Receptor, and as efficacious as Finasteride, how can it not have side effects?